Email us at easternshorefishandgame@gmail.com

 Every morning she has two slices of toast slathered with butter followed by homemade guacamole.
 I know that doesn’t sound mind-numbing, but she uses the same knife to cut and butter her toast.
 While doing so, she gets bread crumbs from the toast on the butter stick; that drives me NUTS!

-I’ve spoken to her several times about this dirt habit, to no avail.
+I’ve spoken to her several times about this dirty habit, to no avail.
 She merely gives me “the look” and walks away while rolling her eyes.

 Please help me get through this torturous ordeal.
 Thanks in advance.